 While the lower reaches of the River Stour are heavily populated with pleasure craft, the only commercial boats remaining on the river are a handful of fishing boats and the passenger ferries that convey holiday makers to Mudeford Sandspit from Tuckton and Christchurch Quay.

 It was not always like this.
 In Victorian times coal was shipped to Christchurch Quay and unloaded.The barges were then ballasted with Ironstone bolders (called Doggers) taken from nearby Hengistbury Head before they returned to Southampton.

+Quick Lime was produced on and around Hengistbury Head and then shipped inland up the Stour and Avon from landing stages and docks on the rivers edge or in the harbour.
 In the 17th-18th centuries the river was also used for smuggling contraband inland with the Fiddleford mill near Sturminster Newton being used as a storage depot.

+Not all of the river is open to boats.
+As you go further inland the tidal aspect of the river declines.
 Low bridges hinder sailing craft so few (if any) are found beyond Tuckton Bridge.
 Motor vessels can go up to Iford Bridge but that seems to be the limit of navigability.
 Further up stream, about 2 miles beyond Iford Bridge, there is as set of rapids where the river shoals over rocks.
 Certainly no boats would go beyond this!

 The Stour Valley Way is accessible almost all through the year.
 Obviously during periods of heavy rain sections of the path, especially in the quieter areas can becomes water-logged.
 It is always worth-while to be aware that the river can and does regularly flood over its flood plain (which of course includes the footpath) During normal weather it is usually completely safe but during periods of heavy rain, when flooding is likely to occur, due care should be taken.
 Also be aware that there is usually a time-lag between heavy rain and the river swelling.